 Sipe is Adjunct Professor of Trumpet at the University of Wisconsin – Milwaukee.
 He is Director of Brass Studies at the Milwaukee Youth Symphony Orchestra.
 His role includes conducting the brass choirs, coaching chamber music groups, leading masterclasses and designing curriculum for the program.

 He is the former instructor of trumpet at Carroll University and Carthage College, and has led masterclasses at the University of DePaul, University of WI-Whitewater, as well as the Eastman School of Music (music business).

 The range of his performing activities cross many genres, including classical, jazz, rock and Broadway.
 He performed on Peter Gabriel’s New Blood Orchestra Tour and has been heard in the pit with several broadway national touring companies, including West Side Story, HAIR, Book of Mormon, Anastasia, The Sound of Music and Wicked.

-He has also performed with a wide range of luminaries including Leonard Bernstein, Michael Tilson Thomas, Doc Severisen, The Who, Ray Charles, Marvin Hamlisch, Bill Conti, Jerry Goldsmith, Jewel, Il Divo, Aretha Franklin, The Temptations, the Moody Blues, Jerry Lewis and Bob Newhart.
+He has also performed with a wide range of luminaries including Leonard Bernstein, Michael Tilson Thomas, Doc Severisen, The Who, Dennis DeYoung, Ray Charles, Marvin Hamlisch, Bill Conti, Jerry Goldsmith, Jewel, Il Divo, Aretha Franklin, The Temptations, Mannheim Steamroller, the Moody Blues, Jerry Lewis and Bob Newhart.